20centcroak/github-cheatsheet/cheatsheet.md

 >[master 54c09e1] featureA added
  1 file changed, 1 insertion(+)

-AAAAAAAAA
-If modifications occured on fileA.txt and the file is added to the staging area, then it is possible to commit the changes or to reset the changes of this fles.
-Then they won't be taken into account in the next commit.

-    git status
->On branch master
-Changes not staged for commit:
-        modified:   fileA.txt
-Untracked files:
-fileb.txt

-    git add .\fileA.txt
-    git status
->On branch master
-Changes to be committed:
-         modified:   fileA.txt
-Untracked files:
-        fileb.txt

-    git reset HEAD .\fileA.txt
->Unstaged changes after reset:
-M       fileA.txt

-    git status
->On branch master
-Changes not staged for commit:
-        modified:   fileA.txt
-Untracked files:
-fileb.txt

-As we can see *fileA.txt* is still under version control (it is tracked), but the modifications are not staged for commit.
-The content of the file is not modified by this call to git reset.

 If we don't want to track *fileA.txt* anymore, then we should call git rm: